chuanqisun/micro-controller-programming/board/operator-mk3/note.md

 Learning:

 - The side with the drills should be the side that has the most solder
-- f should have the drill, b should not
+- f should not drill, b should drill